Uniphar/devops-guidelines/README.md

 through the PSObject stack as oposed to parsing JSON in the case of using the Azure CLI through PowerShell.

-## DevOps Principles
+## Platform Principles

 ### Infrastructure as Code

-Infrastructure as Code (IaC) is the management of infrastructure in a descriptive model, using the same versioning as DevOps team uses for source code.
+Infrastructure as Code (IaC) is the management of infrastructure in a descriptive model, using the same versioning as Platform team uses for source code.
 Like the principle that the same source code generates the same binary, an IaC model generates the same environment every time it is applied.
-IaC is a key DevOps practice and is used in conjunction with continuous delivery, pull requests and trunk based development.
+IaC is a key Platform practice and is used in conjunction with continuous delivery, pull requests and trunk based development.

 ### Build Measure Learn